holmrenser/blastserver/DESIGN.md

 - Run BLAST jobs of various flavors (blastp, blastn, etc.) against all relevant databases
 - Use NCBI taxonomy (could simply be linking to NCBI)
+- Use Diamond instead of NCBI BLAST

 ## Should

 - Load balancing to allow (many) simultaneous jobs
+- Taxonomy distribution of hits
+- Diamond formatted database for using database

 ## Could